-Calcium and gypsum are minerals formed from calcium salts.
-But their properties and usages are different.
+Limestone and gypsum are minerals that form from calcium salts; limestone contains calcium carbonate while gypsum contains CaSO4·2H2O.
+However, their properties and usages are different from each other.